All Episodes

 Nice to have you with us.

-Uh, Russia, it's really an honor to call you.
+Rush, it's really an honor to call you.

 Thank you.

-There is there's this outfit in California.
+There is, there's this outfit in California.

-I don't think they're I don't think they're offering franchises, though.
+I don't think they're offering franchises, though.

 Listen to this phrase.

-Since there's no controlling legal authority, who's to say that I can't uh counterfeit these things and start selling them on eBay?
+Since there's no controlling legal authority, who's to say that I can't counterfeit these things and start selling them on eBay?

-Yeah, hey, not now for the case.
+Yeah, hey, not now.

 Well, the lumber companies are planting trees every day because they chop them down every day for paper.

-So uh uh and a number of things.
+So and a number of things.

 So the trees are being planted every day, and we're taking care of your carbon footprint for X amount.